nmstreethran/notebook/system-notes.md

 This is for [Samsung Galaxy Tab 2 10.1](https://en.wikipedia.org/wiki/Samsung_Galaxy_Tab_2_10.1) GSM (espresso3g).

-Download the latest version of your preferred recovery image (e.g., [TWRP](https://twrp.me/samsung/samsunggalaxytab2gmsunified.html)) to the computer.
+Download the latest version of your preferred recovery image (e.g. [TWRP](https://twrp.me/samsung/samsunggalaxytab2gmsunified.html)) to the computer.

 Enable USB debugging on device.
 Turn off and boot the device into download mode (Volume Up + Power buttons, then Volume Down).
 This is known as ODIN mode on Samsung devices; a yellow warning triangle will appear on the screen.